Church of the Nativity of Our Lady (Savina): Present days

 The present church was built in the early 20th century.
 The cathedral chapter had approved plans for the rebuilding of Savina church.
 Works started in 1901 and finished in 1904.
 The church was consecrated on February 17, 1904.
 In 1913 the church was further enlarged.
-The church reopened on the same year by Cardinal Domenico Ferrata, a Papal delegate for the Eucharistic Congress.
+The church was reopened in the same year by Cardinal Domenico Ferrata, a Papal delegate for the Eucharistic Congress.
 Monsignor Luigi Vella was appointed as the first rector of the church.
 Monsignor Vella was the one who worked to rebuild the church and open it for perpetual adoration.
-He later was appointed as Archdeacon of the cathedral.
+He was later appointed Archdeacon of the cathedral.

 The church building is listed on the National Inventory of the Cultural Property of the Maltese Islands.

 Works of Art

 The main altar painting depicts the birth of the Virgin Mary.
 It dates to 1622 and was commissioned by the governor of Gozo Riccardo de Nini Claret.